-When the load current is lower than half of the peak-to-peak inductor current in CCM, the LM43600-Q1 will operate in Discontinuous Conduction Mode (DCM), also known as Diode Emulation Mode (DEM).
+When the load current is lower than half of the peak-to-peak inductor current in CCM, the LM46000-Q1 operates in discontinuous conduction mode (DCM), also known as diode emulation mode (DEM).
 In DCM operation, the LS FET is turned off when the inductor current drops to 0 A to improve efficiency.
 Both switching losses and conduction losses are reduced in DCM, comparing to forced PWM operation at light load.

-At even lighter current loads, Pulse Frequency Mode (PFM) is activated to maintain high efficiency operation.
-When the HS switch ON-time reduces to T{ON_MIN} or peak inductor current reduces to its minimum $I{PEAK-MIN}$, the switching frequency will reduce to maintain proper regulation.
+At even lighter current loads, pulse frequency mode (PFM) is activated to maintain high efficiency operation.
+When the HS switch ON-time reduces to $T{ON\MIN}$ or peak inductor current reduces to its minimum $I{PEAK-MIN}$ , the switching frequency reduces to maintain proper regulation.
 Efficiency is greatly improved by reducing switching and gate drive losses.